Skip to main content

 • Return JSON.
 Other formats are not supported at this time.

 • Return reasonably-sized payloads.
-We recommend keeping responses under 50kb for best performance.
+Keep responses under 50 KB for best performance.

 Current limits: